 Note: The Career Skills units selected should NOT be the same as any of the mandatory components.

 Registration and certification

-This Scottish Modern Apprenticeship is managed by e-skills UK.
+This Scottish Modern Apprenticeship is managed by The Tech Partnership.
 The SSC is the first point of contact in Scotland for any enquiries in relation to the Framework.
 Contact details: